pekaalto/sc2aibot/README.md

 - The non-spatial feature-vector is discarded here.
 (Probably because of this can't learn CollectMineralsAndGas)
 - There are some other minor simplifaction to the observation space
 - Use different hyper-parameters
+- For select rectangle we draw a rectangle of radius 5px around selected point (uncertain how deepmind does this)
+- Here we are not trying to learn any other function arguments except the spatial one
 - And maybe others that I don't know of

 ### Results

 <table align="center">
   <tr>
         <td align="center">Map</td>